Vitamin D a potential cog in the complex machinery of hair loss

 To arrive at their conclusions about the different types of vitamin D, the University of Surrey researchers studied 335 South Asian and white European women during the winter months when levels of vitamin D are at an annual low in the body.
 Splitting them into five groups, they gave some a placebo, others a juice containing vitamin D2 or D3 and others a biscuit containing vitamin D2 or D3.

-The team’s findings showed that vitamin D3 was twice as effective at boosting levels of the vitamin than the D2 was.
+showed that vitamin D3 was twice as effective at boosting levels of the vitamin than the D2 was.
 Whether the D3 was ingested via juice or biscuit, the results were largely the same.

 who were being treated for Alopecia Areata, the autoimmune disorder which leads to sudden, patchy hair loss, also had low levels of vitamin D. Frustratingly, the link between vitamin D and the human hair growth cycle

 can be triggered.
 This is most commonly seen in women and causes diffuse shedding from the whole scalp.
 Although it can appear to cause sudden and intense hair fall, the condition is actually activated around three months before hair loss becomes noticeable.

 .
 Despite the cause being genetics, there are a number of external factors which can influence the onset of the condition and the rate of shedding.

 Link between vitamin D and hair loss

 , a dose-dependent medication which is available in a number of formulations.
-The appropriate solution is applied topically to the scalp where needed either once or twice per day, as directed.
-This is understood to open up potassium channels in the skin, improving localised circulation and encouraging hair regrowth as a result.
+The appropriate solution is applied topically to the scalp where needed, either once or twice per day, as directed.
+This is understood to open up potassium channels, improving localised circulation and actively encouraging hair regrowth as a result.

 , commonly referred to as DHT.
-This hormone is vital for the development of bodily hair during puberty but is largely useless after this time.
-When men or women have a genetically predisposed sensitivity to DHT, follicles located around the top of the scalp and hairline are gradually weakened and thinning hair ensues.
+This hormone is vital for the development of sexual characteristics, including bodily hair during puberty, but is largely useless after this time.
+When men or women have a genetically predisposed sensitivity to DHT, follicles located along the top of the scalp and hairline are gradually weakened and thinning hair ensues.
 This process, known as follicular miniaturisation

 (or autoimmune disorder) or alleviating existing symptoms, but the link does appear to be there, and doctors around the world are keen to explore it.